mishabunte/hito-link-near/README.md

 ### Scan the Qr-code with the App

-Hito provides a public address as a Qr-Code with a prefix:
+Hito provides a NEAR public key as a Qr-Code in base58 format:
 ```
 CWEMFDimUuyPcBnS5PM3FUnvXceCXvEF1L72BGHTyZt1
 ```